DrFKNoble/c-_programming_tutorials/lecture_04/README.md

 ## Lecture 4: Using Expressions, Statements, and Operators

-## What You'll Learn in This Lecture
+## What You'll Learn in this Lecture:

 * How to write statements
 * How to create expressions